Claremorris: History

 The town was established during the 18th century.
-In 1822 the Roman Catholic Chapel was built, which was later demolished to make way for the town hall.
-The present Roman Catholic Church St Colman's Church, was built in 1911.
+In 1822, a Roman Catholic Chapel was built, which was later demolished to make way for the town hall.
+The present Roman Catholic church, St. Colman's Church, was built in 1911.
 St. John's Anglican Church, now the town library, was built in 1828.

 The main landlord family in Claremorris was the Browne family, one of whom, the Hon.
-Denis Browne (1760-1828), was High Sheriff of Mayo during the Irish Rebellion of 1798 and acquired the nickname of "Donnchadha an Ropa" (Denis the Rope) as a result of his treatment of captured Irish patriots.
+Denis Browne (1760–1828), was High Sheriff of Mayo during the Irish Rebellion of 1798 and acquired the nickname of "Donnchadha an Rópa" (Denis the Rope) as a result of his treatment of captured United Irishmen.

 Demographics

-At the 2016 Census, Claremorris had a total population of 3,687 people, consisting of 1,720 males and 1,967 females.
-24.3% percent of the population were non-Irish nationals and 89.7% of the resident population had lived at the same address as for the year before.
-Catholics constituted 82.9% of the population.
+At the 2022 census, Claremorris had a total population of 3,857 people, consisting of 1,821 males and 2,036 females.
+Over 72% of the population were Irish nationals and Catholics constituted 65% of the population.

 Genealogical records for Claremorris consist of Roman Catholic church records of marriage which commenced in 1805 and baptisms which commenced in 1825.
 Church of Ireland records consist of baptisms from 1834 onwards, marriages from 1846 onwards and burials from 1878 onwards.
 These are held at the South Mayo Family Research Centre in Ballinrobe.

-Historical population

 Amenities

-Retail outlets in the area include the Silverbridge Shopping Centre.
-Supermarkets in the town include Aldi, Supervalu, Lidl, Certa and Tesco.

-There are three hotels including the four-star McWilliam Park Hotel, which opened in 2006.
-The town also has several restaurants and many pubs.
-The town has two nightclubs, Rumours and Diceys.